Quantifying the Chirality of Vibrational Modes in Helical Molecular Chains

 {\it Acknowledgements.} The research of A.N. is supported by the Air Force Office of Scientific Research under award number FA9550-23-1-0368 and the University of Pennsylvania.
 E.A. aknowledges the support of the the University of Pennsylvania (Grant GfFMUR).
-The authors are grateful to Mohammadhasan Dinpajooh and Claudia Climent for technical assistance, and to David Avnir, Oded Hod, and Philip Nelson for useful discussions.
+The authors are grateful to Mohammadhasan Dinpajooh and Claudia Climent for technical assistance, and to Pere Alemany, David Avnir, Adam Cohen, Oded Hod, Randall Kamien, and Philip Nelson for useful discussions.